lgrcia/spotter/readme.md

 **Note**

 In its beta version, *spotter* is mainly developed to estimate transmission spectra stellar contamination from stellar rotational light curves.
+Use at your own risk as the code is completely untested and its API subject to change.

 ## Features